Roles and permissions inside Teams

 Scope across departments

 When the company enables strict isolation, regular users only see content from their own department or from the general segment.
-Owner and Admin usually keep wider visibility for supervision and workspace governance.
+Owner and Admin usually keep broader visibility for supervision and workspace governance.